transdisciplinary/rust-portfolio-tutorial/README.md

 Welcome to the **Rust Scale-to-Zero Artist Portfolio** tutorial project!

 This repository demonstrates how to build a high-performance, cost-effective, and aesthetically pleasing artist portfolio using **Rust**, **HTMX**, and modern cloud infrastructure.
+For small projects that use less that 30gb of storage (optimised webp images and audio), the only cost is your getting a domain name.

+Tip: install antigravity and clone this repository there to let agentic coding make this for you.

 ## 🚀 Key Concepts